Floating laying solutions for strand woven hardwood bamboo parquet with click interlocking are the same as any other self-locking parquet.

 – it is the most highly recommended type of laying where humidity levels are marginally above normal;

-– any defects are rectified by using an air mattress which is always applied during floating whenever the substrate is of an irregular nature.
+– any defects are rectified by using a mat which is always applied during floating whenever the substrate is of an irregular nature;